cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ​

 Hmmm... we shall ask ourselves if the longest path starts from the highest mountain?
-Of course, it is not true, what happens if we start from 8, it is possible to have a longer path than the above **path**.
+Of course, it is not true, what happens if we start from 8, it is possible to have a longer path than the above one.

 But we don't make ourself fool, we shall do testing using above approach, we start from point **(8)**.
 If we don't make any mistake, the longest path which starts from **(8)** is
 <center>
     <img src="{{site.baseurl}}/images/matrix-14.png" alt="matrix-13" style="zoom:100%;" />
 </center>

-At this point, we have a conclusion that the longest path can start from any mountain in the matrix.
+At this point, we have our first conclusion is the longest path can start from any mountain in the matrix.
 So we need to try from all mountains.

 The second conclusion, you easily realize the matrix are **multiple of directed acyclic graphs**